Tesla tries to reinvent the wheel. Literally.

 Tesla did not immediately respond to a request for comment.

+On the company’s earnings call, Tesla CEO Elon Musk said first deliveries of the refreshed model would come in February.
+The new Model S will cost $10,000 more than the prior version, he said, starting just under $80,000.
+The most advanced version, dubbed “Plaid” is expected to be the fastest production car in the world, accelerating from 0 to 60 miles per hour in under two seconds, Musk said.
+It is expected to cost about $120,000.

+“We think it’s probably the best car of any kind available in the world today,” Musk said.
+The upgrades went beyond aesthetics.

-The refreshed sedan, which was pictured showing video games on its now-horizontal center screen, is expected to debut this spring.
-Images showed what appeared to be an online store with a preview card for the game The Witcher III.
+Images showed what appeared to be an online store with a preview card for the game The Witcher III, as Tesla touted console-like gaming performance.
 A back seat screen also showed what looked to be a video game, indicating rear passengers could play in the back seat.

 On Twitter, however, much of the focus was on the steering wheel.